What is prohibited under the Sexual and Gender-Based Misconduct Policy?

-You may speak confidentially to the following resources on campus about your experience or concerns about sexual misconduct.
+You may speak confidentially to the following resources on campus about your experience or concerns about sexual and gender-based misconduct.
 Confidential resources are under no obligation to share your concerns with the Title IX Coordinator.

 - CMU Counseling Center – 989-774-3381